concord-consortium/lara-debugging-plugin/README.md

 # LARA Debugging Plugin

 Add this plugin to a LARA instance to see what the plugin runtime context is being set as.
-Future plans are to excersize all lara API functions.
+Future plans are to exercise all lara API functions.

 This project was cloned from the [Lara Starter Plugin repo](https://github.com/concord-consortium/lara-starter-plugin).

-A LARA Plugin API Interface has been provided in `./src/lara/interfaces.ts` it would be smart to check the
-[current LARA API](https://github.com/concord-consortium/lara/blob/master/app/assets/javascripts/lara-api.js) in the [LARA repo](https://github.com/concord-consortium/lara)
+A LARA Plugin API Interface has been provided in `./src/lara/interfaces.ts`.
+It would be smart to check the [current LARA API](https://github.com/concord-consortium/lara/blob/master/app/assets/javascripts/lara-api.js) in the [LARA repo](https://github.com/concord-consortium/lara)

 To install this plugin in LARA using a local server, login as an admin, and follow the top navigation link to 'Plugins' and then create a new one.
 Set the plugin's label to `LaraDebugPlugin` as defined in `plugin-config.tsx`.

 ## Development